softwaresaved/NGCMGSoton-2015-06-21/novice/python/07-cmdline.md

 > *   Read data from standard input in a program so that it can be used in a pipeline.

-The IPython Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
+The IPython Notebook and other interactive tools are great for prototyping code and exploring data, but at some point we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
 In order to do that,
 we need to make our programs work like other Unix command-line tools.